demidenm/hcpya_preprocess/README.md

 **Folder size**: 1.6 TB
 **Quantity Objects**: 837,781

-This part of the repository contains scripts for preparing the behavioral data, specifying and fitting the GLM models for task-fMRI analyses.
+This part of the repository contains the scripts for preparing the events data for modeling, running the run-level and subject-level contrast maps (beta, variance, z-score), extracting model R-squared maps and residual variance timeseries for the two models.

 ## Usage